What is the Money Market?

 The money market is an organized exchange market where participants can lend and borrow short-term, high-quality debt securities with average maturities of one year or less.
-The market enables governments, banks, and other large institutions to sell short-term securities to fund their short-term cash flow needs.
-It also allows individual investors to invest small amounts of money in a low-risk market.
-Some of the instruments traded in this market include treasury bills, certificates of deposit, commercial paper, federal funds, bills of exchange, and short-term mortgage-backed and asset-backed securities.
+It enables governments, banks, and other large institutions to sell short-term securities to fund their short-term cash flow needs.
+Money markets also allow individual investors to invest small amounts of money in a low-risk setting.

 The money market contributes to the economic stability and development of a country by providing short-term liquidity to governments, commercial banks, and other large organizations.
 Investors with excess money that they do not need can invest it in the money market and earn interest.